klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 ![count component](./count-bapp/images/count-component.gif)

-To interact with the contract, we need to create a instance of the depolyed contract.
+To interact with the contract, we need to create an instance of the deployed contract.
 With the instance, we can read and write the contract's data.

 Let's learn step by step how to migrate `CountBApp` from Ethereum to Klaytn!